shayasra/Shayas.R.Ashraf/README.md

-- 👋 Hi, I’m @ShayasAshraf
+- 👋 Hi, I’m @Shayas Ashraf from India, Looking for Web development remote JOB
 - 👀 I’m interested in Web Development and Design and to become a Full Stack Web Developer
 - 🌱 I’m currently learning Web Development using The Odin Project.
 - 💞️ I’m looking to collaborate on Web Development Learning Platforms and Projects to build my Portfolio
 - 📫 How to reach me?
-Anyone can reach me on my Email shayasra@yahoo.com and through my Mobile Number +917510551026
+Anyone can reach me on my Email shayasra@gmail.com and through my Mobile Number +917510551026

 <!---
 ShayasAshraf/ShayasAshraf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.